avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-stm32-u5/QUICKSTART.md

   * Press '0' to write the configuration.
 This option will also reset the board.
 * After configuring the device settings, monitor the serial terminal for information similar to the screenshot below.
 You may have to scroll up in the terminal.<br>
 ![Certificate and DUID Screenshot](media/duid-and-certifciate-console.png "Certificate and DUID Screemshot")
-* A certificate fingerprint needs to be generated from the certificate.
-  * Copy the Device Certificate from the console, including the BEGIN and END lines.
+* Copy the Device Certificate from the console, including the BEGIN and END lines and save in a notepad or other text editor for later use.
-  * Paste the contents into the X509 Cert field at [this web site](https://www.samltool.com/fingerprint.php).
-(Optionally you can use openssl to print the device fingerprint, but this is outside the scope of this guide.)
-  * Leave the "Algorithm" selection at the default SHA1, press "Calculate Fingerprint" and copy/save the Fingerprint field for later use.
 * Copy the generated DUID displayed and save for later use.

 # 6. IoTConnect Device Template Setup